Code-Institute-Submissions/milestone-project-01/TESTING.md

 ### Home page
 1. Navigation bar:
 - Click the logo to go back to the home page when clicked on
+- Click the four destinations in the navigation bar to ensure they go to the correct pages
 - Reduce screen size to check the logo changes size on smaller screens
 - Reduce screen size to see the navigation menu items condense into a 'hamburger' drop down menu
 - Check that the 'home' menu item in the navigation is bold while on the home page